go-gitea/gitea/docs/content/doc/administration/customizing-gitea.en-us.md

 receive.certNonceSeed = <randomstring>
 ```

-`certNonceSeed` should be set to a sufficiently random string and be kept secret.
+`certNonceSeed` should be set to a random string and be kept secret.

 ### Labels